-- Silt fence was placed at the base of the slope as the sand was pushed from west to east on the berm. - All work was conducted above mean higher high water and above the swash zone. - No equipment was operated in the swash zone. - Project notification sign was posted at the County of Maui beach access and on the beach (Figure 4-15 and Figure 4-16). - A permanent project sign has been placed at the mauka end of the County of Maui beach access, on the subject property's wall (Figure 4-17).
+- A silt fence was placed at the base of the slope as the sand was pushed from west to east on the berm. - All work was conducted above mean higher high water and above the swash zone. - No equipment was operated in the swash zone. - Project notification sign was posted at the County of Maui beach access and on the beach (Figure 4-15 and Figure 4-16). - A permanent project sign has been placed at the mauka end of the County of Maui beach access, on the subject property's wall (Figure 4-17). - The beach and nearshore waters were inspected prior to initiation of work and throughout the project to ensure that no protected marine species were within 50 yards of the project area.